jenanos/nb-transcribe/README.md

 ## ⚙️ Configuration

-- `frontend/.env.local.example` – template for local/frontend deployments (mock mode flags and backend URL).
+- `frontend/.env.local.example` – template for local/frontend deployments (mock mode flag and backend URL).
 - `backend/env.example` – template for backend deployments (stub toggle and Hugging Face token).
 - `HF_TOKEN` – required by the backend for Gemma-3 powered rewriting when not in stub mode.
 - `DEV_STUB` – enable to run the backend with fixture data and without GPU dependencies.